Name/Rank: Sergeant Stephanie Vazquez

 Once back state side she started down her long road to recovery.
 She underwent 18 surgeries on her lower left leg as well as three spinal cord surgeries.
 Unfortunately, the surgeries to salvage her leg were unsuccessful and the decision was made to amputate the limb.

 Stephanie is determined to not let her injuries define her and will “never let the enemy win”

-Since the loss of her leg she has relearned how to run, horseback ride, snowboard, hike and swim.
-She has also found a new love, Sled Hockey and plays for the Nashville Predators Sled Hockey Team.
+Since the loss of her leg she has relearned how to participate in her favorite extra-curricular activities such as hiking, walking, horseback riding, snowboarding and her new love playing sled hockey with the Nashville Predator Sled Hockey Team.

 Stephanie and her daughter currently live in TN in a home where stairs are dangerous obstacles, showering is a perilous task and the absence of other handicap accessible features can lead to further injuries and daily difficulties for an amputee.

 Jared Allen’s Homes for Wounded Warriors has purchased land in Portland, TN and we look forward to working with our national partners to design and build a home for Stephanie and her family.
 One that is 100% accessible specific to her needs and mortgage free, easing her daily challenges and allowing her to feel safe and secure.